kakavi/metabase/docs/operations-guide/enable-jmx.md

 ![heapdump](images/HeapDump.png)

-Another useful picture of a running Metabase system is a Thread Dump.
-In cases when Metabase appears hung or extremely slow, a thread dump will indicate what each thread is executing (or blocked on) for that specific point in time.
+Another useful picture of a running Kenga Analytics system is a Thread Dump.
+In cases when Kenga Analytics appears hung or extremely slow, a thread dump will indicate what each thread is executing (or blocked on) for that specific point in time.
 Collect a thread dump via the "Threads"
 tab: